Blog Details

 Use This Framework To Master Discovery Calls for Outbound Leads

 Hurrah!
-Your outbound efforts have been paying off and you have introductory meetings booked in left, right and center.
+Your outbound efforts have been paying off and you have introductory meetings booked in left, right and centre.

 Now, it’s your job to make sure these outbound prospects turn into deals won, and your first opportunity to wow your prospect is fast approaching.
 But how confident are you that your discovery call (DC) approach will ensure you get those deals across the line?